Luxor 3

 Luxor 3 is an action-puzzle computer game released by MumboJumbo and a sequel to Luxor and Luxor 2.
-As with the other Luxor games, it maintains an Egyptian theme and revolves around Egyptian deities involving a main gameplay goal of removing spheres in various lines of spheres on a set track by exploding groups of three or more spheres.
+As with the other Luxor games, it maintains an Egyptian theme and revolves around Egyptian deities, involving a main gameplay goal of matching groups of three or more like-colored spheres to remove them from a train of said spheres rolling down a defined path, and preventing the spheres from entering a pyramid at the end of said path.